TodePond/WayOfTode/README.md

 ```

 ## Attachment
-🐸 **Frogs delete their old code!**<br>
+🐸 **Todes delete their old code!**<br>
-Delete your code if you need to!
-Every line of code is temporary!
-Every line of code is waiting to be replaced by something better!
+Delete your code if you need to.
 ```js
 // I deleted my old code and replaced it with this new code! const add = (a, b) => a + b
 ```

 🤖 **Robots keep their old code!**<br>
-Don't grow attached to your code!
-If you want to improve it, delete it!
+Don't grow attached to your code.
+Every line of code is temporary.
+Every line of code is waiting to be replaced by something better.
 ```js
 // This is my old code!
 I don't want to delete it! const add = (...ns) => ns.reduce((a, b) => a + b, 0)